-The equal pay campaign is part of UN Women's global#stoptherobbery campaign that raises awareness of the gender pay gap.
-Globally, women only make 77 cents for every dollar earned by men for work of equal value, effectively being “robbed.”
+The equal pay campaign is part of UN Women's global #stoptherobbery campaign that raises awareness of the gender pay gap.
+Globally, women earn 23% less than men for work of equal value, effectively being “robbed.”
 The campaign calls for equal pay and women’s economic empowerment as part of achieving full gender equality.

 This stubborn inequality in the average wages between men and women persists in all countries and across all sectors, because women’s work is under-valued and women tend to be concentrated in different jobs than men.
 Even though the work itself may require equal or more effort and skills, it’s valued and remunerated less.
 For women of colour, immigrant women and mothers, the gap widens.
 The so-called “motherhood penalty” pushes women into informal economy, casual and part-time work, and tends to be larger in developing countries than in developed countries.